ConnectEverything/client-tools/README.md

 include as the static site contents.
 That script uses `cdn-files.txt` to list which files from this repo to make available.
 It's deliberately very simple, no renaming, no processing, just copying into a new tree.
+It does invoke `make-json-files` for some extra work though.

 The glue is that CF is told
  1. run this command